 Last week, Ryan “MacDaddy15” McMillen won a $1,000 No-Limit Hold’em 6-Max event.
 He outlasted a 1,026-entry field to win the bracelet and $188,214.57, the biggest first prize of the series up to that point.

-Depaulo drove over to New Jersey to play the event which took 12-and-a-half hours to complete.
-In fact, he played the tournament in his car from a grocery story parking lot, finishing it as dawn broke and the store was opening up.
+Depaulo drove over to New Jersey to play in the event, which took 12-and-a-half hours to complete.
+In fact, he played in the tournament in his car from a grocery store parking lot, finishing it as dawn broke and the store was opening up.